Poopsicles – Chunks Of Frozen Feces Falling From The Sky – Are A Thing, And A Woman Was Bombarded With Them

 “At low altitude, a bilge dump such as this would not have much time (distance) to disperse, and given the evident viscosity of such a mixture, it would not have dissipated into widespread drops (like raindrops).
 So it could have come down like a slurry of sorts.”

-Transport Canada, the Canadian equivalent of the FAA, is investigating, but as of this writing they’re refusing to comment on Allan’s situation due to the ongoing investigation.
+Transport Canada, the Canadian equivalent of the FAA, is investigating, but as of this writing, they’re refusing to comment on Allan’s situation due to the ongoing investigation.